Synctera raises $33M Series A to pair fintechs with banks – TechCrunch

 “Synctera’s peers are simply abstracting bank cores and serving as ‘API wrappers’ in a kludgy short-term approach and having come from the legacy bank and modern fintech worlds, we recognized that these players had not built sufficiently strong bridges across the ecosystem,” Allin told TechCrunch.

-For his part, Finix Founder Richie Serna is thrilled that other startups are following his lead in the pledge to make their cap tables more diverse.
+For his part, Finix founder and CEO Richie Serna is thrilled that other startups are following his lead in the pledge to make their cap tables more diverse.

 “After Finix announced our special purpose vehicle for Black and Latinx investors, the response was overwhelmingly positive,” he told TechCrunch.
 “Startups in every sector and at every stage have asked us how to recreate our SPV.
-In response, we started the Cap Table Coalition to make it as easy as possible for more high-growth startups, like Synctera, to take control over their cap tables,” said Richie Serna, CEO and co-founder of Finix.
+In response, we started the Cap Table Coalition to make it as easy as possible for more high-growth startups, like Synctera, to take control over their cap tables,” said Serna.
 “We see this as an inflection point that will completely upend how the VC world functions.”

 Meanwhile, Synctera is not the only player trying to help banks and fintechs forge partnerships.
-Last week, TechCrunch reported on Visa said it has expanded its Visa Fintech Partner Connect program, which is designed to help financial institutions quickly connect with a “vetted and curated” set of technology providers.
+Last week, TechCrunch reported that Visa said it has expanded its Visa Fintech Partner Connect program, which is designed to help financial institutions quickly connect with a “vetted and curated” set of technology providers.